Tips For Your Tattoo Day

 How long does a tattoo take to heal?

 On average, a tattoo will look completely healed within 4-6 weeks.
 The skin below however, can take anywhere from 2-4 months to completely heal.
-Following a proper aftercare routine from the start with help speed up the healing process.
+Following a proper aftercare routine from the start will help speed up the healing process.

 When should I NOT get tattooed?

-- Drunk
+• Drunk

-- High
+• High

-- Pregnant
+• Pregnant

-- Pre-Surgery
+• Pre-Surgery

-- Post-Surgery
+• Post-Surgery

-- Contraindication Health Issues
+• Health Issues

-- You don’t know what you want
+• You don’t know what you want

-- You don’t have enough money
+• You don’t have enough money

-- When you have your kids with you
+• You have your kids with you

-- If you don’t have an ID
+• You don’t have an ID or passport

-- If you are being pressured into it
+• You are being pressured into it

 Are children allowed?

-While there is no rule or law stating you can not bring them, but we do not recommend it.
+There is no rule or law stating you can not bring them, but we do not recommend it.

 How should I prepare for my appointment?

-*Please refer to our How To Prepare page*
+*Please refer to our ‘How To Prepare’ page.

 What should I wear for my tattoo session?